dV1k1ng/PassfieldGuardWarn/README.md

 ## Installation (Developer Mode, for use on single machine)

 1. Clone the repository to your local machine.
-2. If required, change whitelisturl in `DATA/config.json`, or manually add whitelist URLs in the `DATA/whitelist.txt` file.
+2. If required, change whitelisturl in `config.json`, or manually add whitelist URLs in the `DATA/whitelist.txt` file.
+Note config.json has moved from the 'DATA' folder to the root.
+No need to have this config.json in C:\json anymore
-3. Change the support email address in `DATA/config.json', which will be used for end-users to request URL whitelisting.
+3. Change the support email address in `config.json', which will be used for end-users to request URL whitelisting.
-4. If wanted, change the other values in `DATA/config.json'
+4. If wanted, change the other values in `config.json'
 5. Open the `chrome://extensions/` page in your Chrome browser.
 6. Enable "Developer mode" in the top right corner.
 7. Click on "Load unpacked" and select the `extension/` directory from the cloned repository.
 8. The extension should now be installed and active in your browser.

 ## Enterprise Installation (Distribution via .crx file)
+(not reviewed)

 If you want to distribute PassfieldGuard within your enterprise or organization without publishing it on the Chrome Web Store, follow the steps below to create a `.crx` file and deploy it internally.